 Transparency in Government Procurement and Efficient Customs Procedures.
-The Administration also continues to push for the reciprocal removal of discriminatory government procurement practices in a wide range of multilateral, regional and bilateral fora, including the is undertaking a thorough analysis of the implications of trade and investment liberalization on employment, wages, and workers' rights.
-We look forward to the Commission's 2003 report.
+The Administration also continues to push for the reciprocal removal of discriminatory government procurement practices in a wide range of multilateral, regional and bilateral fora, including the

 WTO.
 The Administration is urging the conclusion of an Agreement on Transparency in Government Procurement that would apply to all Members of the WTO.
 The United States is also taking part in negotiations on new WTO rules to facilitate trade by making procedures at international borders more transparent and efficient.